-Continued flooding in the FWOP condition would result in further damages to the existing historic properties in the project area.
-Additionally, more structures in the project area will also become eligible to be listed as historic properties during the period of analysis.
-Therefore, the cultural resources in the project area would likely experience a minor adverse effect in the FWOP condition.
+Continued flooding in the FWOP condition would result in further damages to the existing historic properties in the study area.
+Additionally, more structures in the study area will also become eligible to be listed as historic properties during the period of analysis.
+Therefore, the cultural resources in the study area would likely experience a minor adverse effect in the FWOP condition.

-2.14 TRIBAL
+2.14.
+CULTURAL RESOURCES: TRIBAL RESOURCES

+The potential presence of Native American cultural sites was also assessed.
 Although there are no previously recorded Native American sites within the 10% AEP, Saint Louis County was occupied by indigenous people from early prehistory through the 18th Century.
 The study area is located within the territory ceded by the Osage Tribe in an 1808 treaty between the Unites States and the Great and Little Osage.
 As part of this treaty the Great and Little Osage ceded all their land in the state of Missouri below the Missouri River.
 In addition to the Osage Nation there are twenty-two (i.e. 23 tribes contacted, cumulatively) other federally recognized tribes who officially wish to be consulted on matters that could potentially affect prehistoric and historic Indian sites within Saint Louis County.
 To avoid or minimize adverse effects to Tribal resources, final project site selection and design may be altered because of consultation with these Tribes or because of any newly discovered cultural resources located by cultural resource surveys which may take place in the future.